Home ยป Hong Kong travel information articles ยป Hong Kong Breakfast: 7 Unique Breakfast ONLY Available in Hong Kong

 Hong Kong style teahouse dim sum

-In addition to Hong Kong-style tea restaurants, another popular breakfast in Hong Kong must be to go to Hong Kong-style tea houses for dim sum.
+In addition to Hong Kong-style tea restaurants, Hong Kong-style teahouse dim sum is another most popular breakfast in Hong Kong.

 More Hong Kong specialty dining and food offers: Klook dining discount list